 Highgate is one of the UK’s leading co-educational independent schools.
-Founded over 450 years ago, we provide means-tested bursaries and welcome pupils, aged 3 to 18, from a range of backgrounds across London.
+Founded over 450 years ago, we welcome pupils, aged 3 to 18, from a range of backgrounds across London.

 Highgate offers high-calibre, academically-minded teaching with a focus on scholarship and independence for all, rather than on exam outcomes.
 Our varied co-curricular activities, and our wide-reaching programme of community service, help our pupils develop interests and hobbies, forge lasting friendships, belong to teams, ensembles and casts, and learn the value of community.